justeslam/offsec2/checklists/ad.md

-## AD Checklist
+## AD Checklist - Remote Enumeration

 Run through all of the relevant ports' mds.
+All privilege escalation and local enumeration is is windows-enumeration.md.

 ```bash
 nxc smb 192.168.165.40